What Causes Cloudy Pond Water?

 How to clear green pond water naturally:

-Because green water results from nutrients in water, nutrient removal is the best treatment solution.
-Although algaecides can kill an existing bloom, it will not prevent future growth.
-Applying Pond Cleanse and Phosphate Eliminator starves the algae of the nutrients needed to survive.
-Planktonic algae safely dies off.
-Continuing natural treatments maintains low nutrient levels and reduces the number of future blooms.
+Nutrient removal is the best treatment solution for green water.
+Although algaecides can kill an existing bloom, this will not prevent future growth.
+Pond Cleanse and Phosphate Eliminator starves algae of nutrients needed to survive.
+The planktonic algae safely dies off in the absence of nutrients.
+Continual use of natural treatments maintains low nutrient levels which reduces the number of future blooms.

 How to clear up a new pond:

 Fine clay particles can suspend in water as a pond is filling.
 Some ponds clear faster than others.
 When a pond remains brown for greater than 3 months, it may require a bit of assistance to clear.
 Pond Clarifier is recommended to flocculate clay particles (clump fine particles together so they can drop out of suspension).
-Multiple treatments are likely needed to improve clarity.
+Several treatments will be needed to completely clear water.

 How to clear brown pond water: